Mass stabbing: Causes

-A World Health Organisation (WHO) report states that past victimisation is one of the risk factors causing violence.
-Children and young people with adverse experience are particularly prone to being perpetrators or victims of violence.
+A World Health Organization (WHO) report states that past victimisation is one of the risk factors causing violence.
+Children and young people with adverse experiences are particularly prone to being perpetrators or victims of violence.

-Abuse of alcohol is another risk factor that cause people, particularly young people to involve in violence such as knife crime.
+Abuse of alcohol is another risk factor that causes people, particularly young people to engage in violence such as knife crime.
 Research by WHO found that the incidence of violence was higher in countries with greater ease of access to alcohol.
 Similarly, drug abuse is another possible cause of knife crime.
 Illicit drug trade has been linked to the increasing incidence of knife crime.
 Examples of drugs that are particularly linked to acts of violence include tobacco, cocaine and amphetamines.

 WHO has also stated that there is a strong correlation between violence and social inequality and deprivation.
 The larger the differences in income between the high-income group and the low-income group, the higher the incidence of homicides.

 Another factor that may have led to knife crimes and violence among young people is the social and cultural norms in the environment they are exposed to.
 This may be due to the exposure of young people to violent behaviour of family members, friends or other members of society, which lead them to think that acts of violence are normal and acceptable.
 This group of people may have been exposed to various contents containing different forms of violence in the mass media which may have affected the behaviour of the young people.

 Spreading of religious extremism by terrorist groups, such as al-Qaeda and Islamic State of Iraq and the Levant (IS), may be another cause of mass stabbings.
 Both terrorist groups used publications such as Dabiq of IS and Inspire of al-Qaeda to propagate the ideologies of the organisations and demonize their opponents, particularly the western democracy and their values.
 The terrorist organisations have encouraged their followers to launch attacks with knives because it is a cheap and easy method which is difficult to be detected by authorities yet capable of causing great harm to the general public.